 Water safety isn’t just about your skills as a swimmer, like with the temperature above it involves a recognition of the water environment.
 When you’re swimming, other things can happen not related to the water or your ability to swim.
 Someone might have a heart attack, they might feel faint or sick.
 It’s important when you’re swimming with others to look out for them so you can call for help or help them out the pool if it’s safe.

 It might seem kind of weird to be told to stay hydrated when you’re surrounded by water but here we go; it isn’t.
 Your body has the same pressures from water-based exercise as it does from non-water-based exercise (although, you will be slightly cooler, and it’s got some great benefits!).
 If you’re dehydrated you increase your risk of feeling faint or weak, injuring yourself and just generally lower your performance.
 Similarly, avoid alcohol and other intoxicating substances if you’re swimming; we don’t need to tell you that swimming under the influence is not a good idea.

 Follow the rules

-If you’re one of those people who thinks rules are made to be broken think again.
+If you’re one of those people who think rules are made to be broken think again.
 The reason those red flags exist isn’t to ruin your day, it’s because the sea is genuinely dangerous when the red flags are up.
-Similarly, at the pool, there’s rules about not diving in at the shallow end, not running at the poolside, listening to the lifeguard’s instructions and so on.
-The rules have been created because one day something bad did happen – people do really dive into shallow water and injure themselves because they don’t pay attention to the signs.
+Similarly, at the pool, there are rules about not diving in at the shallow end, not running at the poolside, listening to the lifeguard’s instructions and so on.
+The rules have been created because one day something bad did happen – people dive into shallow water and injure themselves because they don’t pay attention to the signs.

 Learn to Swim and maintain water confidence

-Once you do know how to swim it’s important you maintain that skill and your confidence in the water.
+Once you do know how to swim you must maintain that skill and your confidence in the water.
 Why?
-Well two things could happen: first, you could remember that you swim well when it’s not so good anymore and get stuck from overconfidence; second, you could think you swim badly and hesitate when you need to be decisive.
+Well, two things could happen: first, you could remember that you swim well when it’s not so good anymore and get stuck from overconfidence; second, you could think you swim badly and hesitate when you need to be decisive.